Ultimate Guide to Lawn Aeration: Combat Soil Compaction

 Core aeration, also known as plug aeration, is a method that removes small plugs of soil from your lawn.
 These plugs create open spaces that allow air, water, and nutrients to reach the grass roots more effectively.
 Core aeration is particularly effective at relieving soil compaction and is ideal for lawns with clay-heavy or densely compacted soil.
 By removing plugs, this method promotes deeper root growth, healthier turf, and improved overall lawn resilience.

-Yellow snow shovel in deep snow.
+A yellow snow shovel stands upright in a large, deep pile of white snow.

 By blogmaster December 22, 2025